Milesjpool/sale-price-kata/README.md

 # Sale Price Kata

-A solution to a sale-price API kata.
+A backend solution to a sale-price API kata.

 Objective - given a listing of property sale prices, and their coordinates, provide an application which serves this data in a visual manner.